berzentine/SRS/Survery.md

   - [ ] Yes
   - [ ] No

+* Would you like a widget which shows you the articles from sections (of entelchy) you have marked as favorite?
+  - [ ] Yes
+  - [ ] No

+* Any other particular feature you would like for this widget?

+  > Your response

 * Do you maintain a TO DO list?
+  - [ ] Yes
+  - [ ] No

+* Would a DA specific TO DO list widget help you to take and keep notes of study and college related material in one place?
   - [ ] Yes
   - [ ] No